EthanKing777/MissionControl/project_requirement/project-requirement.md

 Range and reliability testing on the LO-RA modules may be required, as such this will be undertaken at Victoria Univeristy Kelburn campus and around the Wellington CBD.
 If use of these test sites are required then all team members will follow health and safety, radio protcols and traffic laws etc from the govering body for said areas.
 As we are creating mission control software, the need to gather user feedback and test usability may be required.
 If so all test users will give their consent for their use and comments on the software to be observed and recorded in a testing log.
 To ensure that user testing meets the Ethical Approval of the univeristy, ECS department and to ensure the privacy of the test users, a redacted verison of the results will be inclued in the project documents only if needed.

-#TODO Also document in this section any additional discussions with the School Safety Officer regarding Health and Safety risks.
-Give any further information on relevant health and safety regulations, risks, and mitigations, etc.
+Discussions/briefing with Roger Cliffe (Victoria Univeristy of Wellington Safety Officer):

+Date: 8 May 2020 - Briefing on the Health and Safety Act 2015
+This was a mandatory lecture were the Health and Safety Act of 2015 and what it imolementations are for us.Safety Plans and Risk management strategies were also discused, e.g. a Risk Matrix.

 #### 5.4.1 Safety Plans